-While in Lockdown due to the Covid-19 Pandemic, I created Dharma Cottage Connect, online yoga and meditation classes in April 2020 and later in October, the online store was born while in the Himalayas in Northern India.
+In Lockdown due to the Covid-19 Pandemic, Dharma Cottage Collective was born.
+Online yoga and meditation classes in April 2020 and later in October, the online store was born while in the Himalayas in Northern India.

 In July 2019, I was on a three year world tour in search of unique venues in several Asian countries to facilitate future yoga and wellness retreats.
 While in Kandy Sri Lanka, and eight days into a silent Vipassana meditation retreat, I received news of a family sickness and decided to return home on October 20, 2019 to be with my father.

 After spending 5 months with my 85 year old dad coordinating home services and preparing his wellness routine, I decided to fly to India to continue my travels and vipassana meditation training.
 A short time later, I was very grateful that I had this time with dad, to ensure he was well prepared for the pandemic.